 Until very recently there was a long-standing ban on the importation of this pepper.
 The FDA banned the importation of Sichuan Peppercorns because they were carrying a citrus canker bacterial disease.
 This bacterial disease could potentially harm the foliage of citrus crops in the U.S (there was never any danger to humans).
-Recently the USDA and FDA have lifted the ban, provided the peppercorns are heated to around 160 degrees Fahrenheit (which kills the canker bacteria) before importation.
+Recently the USDA and FDA have lifted the ban, provided the peppercorns are heated to around 160 F (which kills the canker bacteria) before importation.

 How to Roast Sichuan Peppercorns

 This simple technique for roasting Sichuan peppercorns will add an interesting flavor to your meals.
 To roast Sichuan peppercorns yourself, you'll need the Sichuan peppercorns (1/3 cup is a good place to start), a small skillet or frying pan and a spice grinder.

 - Shake peppercorns in a sieve to knock loose any dust that may be clinging to them.
 Spread on a small white plate and sort through, discarding any twigs, leaves, black seeds, or other unwanted material.

 - Place Sichuan peppercorns in a frying pan over medium-low heat.

 - Heat peppercorns, shaking pan occasionally until they begin to darken and become fragrant.

 - When cooled, grind peppercorns with a spice grinder, mortar and pestle, or crush them with a rolling pin.

 - Use as called for in a recipe, or store in a covered jar until needed.